hid-io/hid-io-core/README.md

 ## Getting

 Currently you have to build the HID-IO daemon yourself.
-But it will be made available in binary form once we are ready for a beta.
+But it will be made available in binary form once we are ready for a public beta.

 ## Usage